 If your employee agrees with the dismissal, there are 2 options:

-- Dismissal by mutual consent.
+• Dismissal by mutual consent (in Dutch).
 This mean that you and your employee mutually agree to end the employment contract.
 You need to record the terms of the dismissal in a written settlement agreement (termination agreement).
-You do not have to pay a transition payment but do need to reach a final settlement for instance on unused vacation days.
+You do not have to pay a transition payment, but you do need to reach a final settlement, for instance on unused vacation days.
 An agreement on dismissal compensation or severance pay is an option.
 You must take into account the notice period.

-- Termination with consent.
+• Termination with consent (in Dutch).
 This means you decide to end the employment contract and your employee agrees with this in writing.
-You have to pay your employee a transition payment.
+You do have to pay your employee a transition payment and take the notice period into account.

-Dismissal by mutual consent and termination with consent does not need approval by the Employee Insurance Agency (Uitvoeringsinstituut Werknemersverzekeringen, UWV).
-Nor do you need to have the employment contract terminated by a sub-district court.
+For dismissal by mutual consent and termination with consent you do not need approval by the Employee Insurance Agency (Uitvoeringsinstituut Werknemersverzekeringen, UWV) or the sub-district court.

 Employee reconsideration period